freddy24-7/react-redux-cars/README.md

 ---

 Feel free to explore and customize the application to suit your needs.
-Enjoy managing your playlists with React Redux!
+Enjoy managing your car list with React Redux!